-The Corporation has decided to take advantage of the notice-and-access provisions ("Notice and Access") under the Canadian Securities Administrators' National Instrument 54-101-Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101") for the delivery of the Information Circular for the Meeting to its "Non-Registered Holders" (as defined under "Non-Registered Holders").
+The Corporation is relying on the notice-and-access provisions ("Notice and Access") under the Canadian Securities Administrators' National Instrument 54-101-Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101") for the delivery of the Information Circular for the Meeting to its "Non-Registered Holders" (as defined under "Non-Registered Holders").
 The use of the alternative Notice and Access procedures in connection with the Meeting for Non-Registered Holders helps reduce paper use, as well as the Corporation's printing and mailing costs.
 The Corporation will continue to send paper copies of the Information Circular for the Meeting to its registered shareholders.